Table of Contents

 As a business owner, you may not be able to control ambient noise from other customers in your establishment, but you can take steps to mitigate noise levels.
 The Lombard effect, or cocktail party effect, means that crowded establishments, like bars or restaurants, tend to have high ambient noise levels that increase the more people try to speak loudly over each other and any other background noise.
 Some establishments may turn up music volumes to be heard over their patrons, but this adds to the problem.

 If you retrofit your brick-and-mortar business to be ADA compliant, you may consider adding soundproofing, noise-dampening material into the insulation or on the walls.
 Even decorative drapes can absorb some sound and make it less harsh for those moving through your store.
 Updating sound equipment like amplifiers and speakers can help.
-Using a commercial music streaming service that provides high-quality recording of music will also help to reduce issues for patrons who have varying types of hearing problems.
+Using a commercial music for business streaming service that provides high-quality recording of music will also help to reduce issues for patrons who have varying types of hearing problems.

 There are more than 50 million Americans with disabilities.
 Like any other person in the U.S., these individuals go to restaurants, clubs, shopping malls, grocery stores, retail outlets, and cafes.
 The Americans with Disabilities Act set out to open public spaces to accommodate the physical and mental needs of people with disabilities, ensuring they can fully participate in public life.
 It is important not just to consider the needs of any potential customer when you start a business, but to also consider the needs of your employees who may have disabilities.